If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 Suede feels more like the kind of gloves that you would wear for everyday use.
 It hugs your fingers and allows you to grasp things easily.
 You have better control when you’re working with your grill tools if you can feel them through the material.

-The cuffs of the gloves even extend almost to the elbow.
+The cuffs of these even extend almost to the elbow.
 They’re wide, so air can get in and circulate around your arms.
 That helps keep you cool while you’re working over a grill.

 They’re not recommended for prolonged contact with hot metal.
 Therefore, I’d be careful when using them to move grill grates and handle cast iron.
 I would not suggest using them to move flaming logs or coals.